-As stated in Section 1: M.T.
-Laney reviews this safety program annually and performs a self-audit and evaluation to ensure that all identified hazards facing our employees are accounted for and addressed in our written procedures.
-When auditing our safety program, the safety representative, Rick Garrett, will assemble a team to review applicable OSHA and state OSHA regulations to ensure up-to-date compliance with regulations and best industry safety practices.
-Additionally, if program deficiencies are identified in post-accident investigations reviews of this program will be conducted more frequently.
+As stated in Section 1: The Laney Companies reviews this safety program annually and performs a self-audit and evaluation to ensure that all identified hazards facing our employees are accounted for and addressed in our written procedures.
+When auditing our safety program, the safety director, David Mayo, will assemble a team to review applicable OSHA and MOSH regulations to ensure up-to-date compliance with regulations and best industry safety practices.
+Additionally, if program deficiencies are identified in post-incident investigation, reviews of this program will be conducted more frequently.
 Employees will be retrained on any new or revised policies or procedures affecting their safety on the jobsite.
-Rick Garrett and her review team will also review employee complaints, near miss incidents or actual injuries to identify areas of needed improvement in safety policies, training or supervision and compliance.
+The Safety Department will also review employee complaints, near miss incidents or actual injuries to identify areas of needed improvement in safety policies, training or supervision and compliance.

-General M.T.
-Laney Safety Rules:
+General Laney Company Safety Rules:

-- Seatbelts must be worn at all times in company vehicles and equipment. - Hard soled shoes must be worn at all times. - A shirt with a minimum of 3" sleeve must be worn; no sleeveless shirts are permitted. - Any employee found not using their issued personal protection equipment, when required, will be subject to the disciplinary action and/or the penalty established by customer.
+- Seatbelts must be worn at all times in company vehicles and equipment. - Safety Footwear meeting ASTM F-2412-2005 and ASTM F-2413-2005 must be worn at all times. - A shirt with a minimum of 4" sleeve must be worn; no sleeveless shirts are permitted.

+• Any employee found not using their issued personal protection equipment, when required, will be subject to the disciplinary action and/or the penalty established by customer.